BV quantization in perturbative algebraic QFT: Fundamental concepts and perspectives: Quantization

 \subsubsection{Renormalization problem}

 The problem that one faces is that interesting interactions and observables are local, but not regular.
-In fact, polynomial local functionals of order grater or equal 2 cannot be regular, as illustrated in the example below. \begin{exa} Consider the free scalar field and the functional
+In fact, polynomial local functionals of order greater than one cannot be regular, as illustrated in the example below. \begin{exa} Consider the free scalar field and the functional

 which is regular.
 Now constrast it with

 which is local, but fails to be regular, since the second derivative is:

 i.e. it is not smooth. \end{exa} Because of singularities of $\De^{\rm F}$, the time-ordered product $\T$ is not well defined on local, non-linear functionals, but the \textit{physical interactions are usually local}!